You are here

 High yields are the trophy at the end of the marathon that is the growing season.
 If high-yield factors like nutrients, hybrid type, plant populations, and specific management practices are in place, agronomists see consistent yield increases when applying a fungicide at tassel.
 However, it can be hard to know what specific factors are helping or hindering your yield goals.

-Yield contests are perfect resources for finding yield boosters.
+Yield contests are perfect resources for finding how to boost your bushels per acre.
 Although plots are often under intense management, yield contest plots a great way to see what results can come from heavy scouting, sampling, and responding quickly to plant needs.
 If entering a contest, start with the basics and look for room for improvement.
 And if watching, take notes!